dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 of social experience during their life, which leads them to be further dependent on their close social connections.
 That is, they were always intended to be potential manakins and were never psychologically equipped to handle social situations.

 It can be pretty apparent when someone _might possibly_ be a manakin, if you know what to look for.
 They are empty vessels without the knowledge to function in the world without other people to help operate them.
+Into those vessels are implanted very specific sets of knowledge.
+Not every person like this is intended to be used in a horrible manner.

 #### (4) The difficulty that your brain faces to constructing a coherent narrative

-When facing a lack of information about the events makes this much more difficult, ... resulting in a greater capacity for the schematic crisis to result in psychological stress or to be used by others

-      - during this reevaluation process, if you are deprived of information that would otherwise easily explain the aggregate memories, it makes it much more difficult to recover.
+Facing a lack of information about the events makes this narrative reconstruction much more difficult, resulting in a greater propensity for the schematic crisis to result in psychological stress or to be used by others.
+During this reevaluation process, if you are deprived of information that would otherwise easily explain the aggregate memories, it makes it much more difficult to recover.

-      - if an adversary intends to physically eliminate you by incapacitating you, they won't consider the long-term psychological consequences of their actions.
-        - in other words, they won't consider the developmental/morphological aspects of your psychology.
+Furthermore, if an adversary intends to physically eliminate you or evidence by incapacitating you, they won't consider the long-term consequences of their actions on your psychology, particular the developmental aspects of your psychology.
+If you detect this, it demonstrates malicious intent, however difficult to prove.
+Basically they won't consider the developmental & morphological aspects of your psychology in context with their reactions.

+> You're "already dead" to them.

-        - an adversary who has limitless psychological resources at their disposal *should know better*.
-          - this adversary will opt to abuse those psychological resources instead of making reparations to the victim because any contact/interference with the victim's life creates surface area and potential vectors for LEGAL LIABITILITY
-        - if the victim understands this, they can avoid problems, while attempting to negotiate via the quasi-obvious surveillance
+An adversary who has limitless psychological resources at their disposal *should know better*.
+Instead, this adversary will opt to abuse those psychological resources instead of making reparations to the victim because any contact/interference with the victim's life creates surface area and potential vectors for LEGAL LIABITILITY.
+A victim that understands this -- AND KNOWS ALL THE DIRTY TRICKTS -- can avoid problems *WHILE* attempting to negotiate via the quasi-obvious surveillance.
-    - other factors:
-      - the amount of energy/effort that is required (not literal physical energy)

 <a name="theoretical-mechanisms-for-implanted-memories" />